GhassanAlKaraan/spend-tracker/README.md

 # Spend Tracker

-With this app users can track their money spending.
+With this app users can track their money spendings.

 ## Preparation